-All parents and persons in parental relation are expected to:
+All parents and Persons in Parental Relation are expected to:

 - 1. Recognize that the education of their children is a joint responsibility of the parents/person(s) in parental relation and the school community; - 2.
 Send their children to school ready to participate and learn; - 3.
 Ensure their children attend school regularly and on time; - 4.
 Ensure absences are excused pursuant to CVES Attendance Policy; - 5.
-Know school rules and help their children understand them; - 6.
-Promote positive behavior in their children by helping them to accept the consequences of their actions and by becoming involved in the behavior management/disciplinary process; - 7.
-Convey to their children a supportive attitude toward education and CVES; - 8.
-Build positive relationships with teachers, other parents, and their children's friends; - 9.
-Help their children deal effectively with peer pressure; - 10.
-Inform school officials of changes in the home situation that may affect student conduct or performance;
+Ensure their children be dressed and groomed in a manner consistent with the student dress code, uniform requirements and/or safety requirements for specific programs; - 6.
+Know school rules and help their children understand them; - 7.
+Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment; - 8.
+Promote positive behavior in their children by helping them to accept the consequences of their actions and by becoming involved in the behavior management/disciplinary process; - 9.
+Convey to their children a supportive attitude toward education and CVES; - 10.
+Build positive relationships with teachers, other parents and their children's friends; - 11.
+Help their children deal effectively with peer pressure; - 12.
+Inform school officials of changes in the home situation that may affect student conduct or performance.